 This is a comprehensive summary of the book Who Owns The Future? by Jaron Lanier.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.

 Printable: Download the interactive sheet for taking notes.

 Who Owns The Future? is a book that describes hypothetical speculations about the future – which will most probably occur.
 Jaron Lanier argues that the middle classes will crumble if we keep concentrating more money and more power towards big digital networks (think Facebook and Google).
 He encourages us to rethink the way we consume information if we want to avoid another destructive, wallet-zeroing recession.

 The Core Idea:

 The book covers multiple topics but the main focus is on the future and how centralized servers, called Siren Servers – big data gatherers that are exploiting our privacy – will eventually rule the world.
 The way out of this seemingly despotic future?
 Reward independent site owners for what they do and share on the web.
 Otherwise, we’ll end up obeying some kind of tyrannous AI that will accumulate more wealth and power and only grow stronger and stronger.

-The only way we can make society weather, in general, is by making most of the information online paid.
+- The only way we can make society wealthier, in general, is by making most of the information online paid.